-In software development, user acceptance testing (UAT) - also called beta testing, application testing, and end user testing - is a phase of software development in which the software is tested in the "real world" by the intended audience.
-UAT can be done by in-house testing in which volunteers or paid test subjects use the software or, more typically for widely-distributed software, by making the test version available for downloading and free trial over the Web.
+In UAT, users are given a chance to interact with the software before the official release and see if any features have been overlooked or contain bugs.
+UAT can be done by in-house testing in which volunteers or paid test subjects use the software or by making the test version available for downloading a free trial over the Web.
 The experiences of the early users are forwarded back to the developers who make final changes before releasing the software commercially.Content Continues Below

 UAT is an effective method for ensuring quality in terms of time and cost to perform while increasing transparency with the software users.
 UAT also allows developers to work with real cases and data, and if successful, validates fulfilled business requirements.

 Types of UAT

 Multiple types of software tests qualify as user acceptance testing.
 These tests include:

 - Beta testing- Where the software is given to groups of end users, who will use the software in its intended purpose and will provide feedback to developers for changes to make improvements.